 This prompts Kevin O’Leary to wonder what stops anyone from ultimately producing the same thing.
 Meanwhile, the entrepreneurs continue on to admit that anyone could sell these, which is a big red flag for the sharks.

 That said, the company has earned $25,000 on Kickstarter to test the market.
 Additionally, they plan to sell their skate shoes for $299 each, with a $139 manufacturing cost.

 Mark Cuban drops out first, saying that he doesn’t see any real plan from these entrepreneurs.

-Barbara Corcoran asks what obstacle they have, and after some hesitation, they say that the money is their biggest hurdle.
+Barbara Corcoran asks what obstacle they have, and after some hesitation, they say that money is their biggest hurdle.
 Barbara is unsatisfied, stating that money rarely helps when entrepreneurs aren’t passionate, therefore she drops out.

 Lori Greiner mentions that Segue has something similar, and the entrepreneurs reply that they do, but it’s sold at a higher price point.
 This isn’t enough justification for Lori, and she also drops out.

 Kevin goes the same way, saying that it bothers him that ZUUM doesn’t own anything, or have anything above the competition.

 At this point, only Robert remains.
 After some waffling, he gives them the bottom line – he doesn’t trust them with his money.
 He is ultimately the last shark to go out.